-Essays earning a score of 2 demonstrate little success in defending, challenging, or qualifying Ehrenreich's assertions about television.
+Essays earning a score of 2 demonstrate little success in defending, challenging, or qualifying Horace's assertion about the role that adversity plays in developing a person's character.
 These essays may misunderstand the prompt or substitute a simpler task by responding to the prompt tangentially with unrelated, inaccurate, or inappropriate explanation.
 The prose often demonstrates consistent weaknesses in writing, such as grammatical problems, a lack of development or organization, or a lack of control.